Skip to main content

 .attribute('sleeps', { default: 0 })

-Use the as option to change the name of the attribute in the output.
+Use the as option to rename the attribute in the output:

 export const PlaceSerializer = (place: Place) =>